Approach

 • Gloves and a disposable gown (or coverall) and apron made of fabric that has been tested for resistance to penetration by body fluids or blood-borne pathogens should be worn.
 Nitrile gloves are preferred over latex gloves.

 • Specific PPE requirements depend on the level of patient contact (i.e., indirect contact such as screening and triage versus direct contact of a case).
-PPE is not required during screening activities where a distance of at least 1 meter can be guaranteed and a no-touch approach is strictly followed.
+PPE is not required during screening activities where a distance of at least 1 metre can be guaranteed and a no-touch approach is strictly followed.

 • Surfaces should be disinfected (using the wiping method) in facilities and settings that provide care to patients with suspected or confirmed infection.